 Use of the Software Identification Number, RxSWIN.

-The software identification number RxSWIN is unique for each specific UN Regulation wherein the “x” refers to the number of the Regulation to which it is applied.
+The RxSWIN is unique for each specific UN Regulation wherein the “x” refers to the number of the Regulation to which it is applied.

-To identify the software of a given certified system, a software identification number shall be introduced.
-The purpose of this shall be to provide a reference that can be used to verify that the software on certified systems is up to date and conforms with the certification/type approval requirements of that system.
+To identify the software of a given type approved system, a RXSWIN shall be introduced.
+The purpose of this shall be to provide a reference that can be used to verify that the software on type approved systems is up to date and conforms with the certification/type approval requirements of that system.
 As it is a reference, it shall be linked to documentation providing more information on the software and hardware of the relevant system.

-The software identification number shall provide a reference for the software components of a given certified system.
+The RXSWIN shall provide a reference for the software components of a given type approved system.

-The software identification number is linked to the vehicle functionality/ vehicle type definition in specific regulations and is not linked to the software of the single components of the electronic control system.
+The RXSWIN is linked to the vehicle functionality/ vehicle type definition in specific regulations and is not linked to the software of the single components of the electronic control system.

-Information regarding all initial and updated software versions, including checksums or similar integrity validation data, of the single components of the electronic control systems of every produced vehicle and the link to the software identification number shall be stored at the manufacturer.
+Information regarding all initial and updated software versions, including checksums or similar integrity validation data, of the single components of the electronic control systems of every produced vehicle and the link to the RXSWIN shall be stored at the manufacturer.
 For the purpose of certification, including the validation of the conformity of production, and the market surveillance, including recalls and PTI, the manufacturer shall provide this information to the authority if requested.

-A new software identification number shall be required, if a software change (update) requires an extension or renewal of the certification.
+A new RXSWIN shall be required, if a software change (update) requires an extension or renewal of the certification.
 Whether an extension or renewal of the certification is necessary, is described in specific regulations (e.g. in the vehicle type definition).

 A software change of a single component may affect different certifications.
-If this occurs and certification needs to be extended or renewed for a number of different systems, then new software identification numbers shall be introduced for all the relevant certified systems.
+If this occurs and certification needs to be extended or renewed for a number of different systems, then new RXSWINs shall be introduced for all the relevant type approved systems.

 If it is technically possible to bring registered vehicles in line with the extended or renewed certification, the manufacturer may describe in the information document the registered vehicles to which this may apply.
 The information provided shall be self-certified by the manufacturer and may not be verified by an authority during certification.

-If it is nationally legally permissible to install the software in a vehicle, the manufacturer shall record information regarding the software, including the checksums, of the single components of the electronic control systems as well as the link to the software identification number before and after the software change.
+If it is nationally legally permissible to install the software in a vehicle, the manufacturer shall record information regarding the software, including the checksums, of the single components of the electronic control systems as well as the link to the RXSWIN before and after the software change.
 On request of the authority the manufacturer shall provide the information without any burden.

-The software identification numbers of the single vehicle shall be easily readable in a standardized way via the use of an electronic communication interface and if required by standard interface (OBD port).
+The RXSWINs of the single vehicle shall be easily readable in a standardized way via the use of an electronic communication interface and if required by standard interface (OBD port).

-The manufacturer shall protect the software identification numbers on a vehicle against unauthorised modification.
+The manufacturer shall protect the RXSWINs on a vehicle against unauthorised modification.

 Conclusion and Recommendation for further proceedings